National Partnership for Maternal Safety: Consensus Bundle on Safe Reduction of Primary Cesarean Births-Supporting

 Obstetrics & Gynecology

 Lagrew, David C; Kane Low, Lisa; Brennan, Rita; Corry, Maureen P; Edmonds, Joyce K; Gilpin, Brian G; Frost, Jennifer; Pinger, Whitney; Reisner, Dale P; and Jaffer, Sara, "National Partnership for Maternal Safety: Consensus Bundle on Safe Reduction of Primary Cesarean Births-Supporting Intended Vaginal Births."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 288.